samuraii/6_password_strength/README.md

 # Password Strength Calculator

-The scrip allows you to evaluate the strength of your password.
+The script allows you to evaluate the strength of your password.
 Strong password is required to keep you personal information safe, at least from bruteforce attacks.

 Your password is scored from 0 to 10.
 In order to get maximum score your password should meet following requirements.